 While the format may have changed, the fundamentals of LSAT preparation remain the same.
 We still recommend that you focus on honing your analytical reasoning, logical reasoning, and reading comprehension skills— what we call the pillars of LSAT success.

 Make sure that you utilize official LSAT-released practice tests and other study guides to reinforce necessary foundational skills and familiarize yourself with the new question types.
-And remember!
-This is something we recommend to all of our students– don’t give yourself the grace of a practice test!
+And remember, (this is something we recommend to all of our students)– don’t give yourself grace on a practice test!
 Allowing yourself to have those extra 30-seconds to finish up a question, or grace when counting up your final score is just as detrimental on the new LSAT as the old one!
 Treat every practice test, (still!), like the real LSAT.

 Adapt Your Study Plan